cid-harvard/vis-toolkit/README.md

 * Show one step at a time
  * Use delays and duration
- * Controled by external widgets
+ * Controlled by external widgets
 * Wireframe, then color mapping, then ...
 * Part of the visualization
 * See https://idl.cs.washington.edu/files/2014-Ellipsis-EuroVis.pdf